kronos455/stunning-raspberry-waffle/index.md

 This page explains how I put together the Raspberry Pi 3 Bramble.
 Because I didn't know any Linux command line when I first started, this recipe may sound condescendingly basic for anyone with basic Linux skills.
 However, I really want to keep the recipe as simple as possible to allow the most number of interested people to be able to replicate what I've done.

+I will assume that the reader can operate a computer or can ask a friend for help.

 Let me know of any typos or anything else you feel this recipe is missing.
 This document might be a work-in-progress for a little while.
 I'm open to constructive criticism.
 I'll put some pics in as well at a later date.
 I realize that this page, as is, is as bland as toast.

 ## Components